johncclayton/electric/wireless/README.md

 - sudo apt-get update
 - sudo apt-get install dnsmasq hostapd
-- [this may not matter any more?  wlan0 can be connected to a local Wifi, with DHCP] ...
-Remove the /boot/device-init.yaml.
-That’ll kill our wlan0 on startup if it’s there.
 - Setup config
   - Copy wlan0 and wlan1 to /etc/network/interfaces.d/
   - Copy hostapd.conf to /etc/hostapd/